Red Eyes: Introduction

 Red eyes often occur with other symptoms which vary, depending on the underlying disease, disorder or condition that causes red eyes.

 Symptoms that accompany red eyes due to scleritis or uveitis include inflammation of the eyes, eye pain and impaired vision.
 Serious complications include cataracts, glaucoma and blindness.

-Symptoms that can ...more symptoms »
+Symptoms that can occur with red eyes due to an ...more symptoms »

 Red Eyes: Treatments